-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the GERF was completed in 2019.
-Economic assumptions were updated in 2018 based on a review of inflation and investment return assumptions.
+Actuarial assumptions used in the June 30, 2021 valuation were based on the results of actuarial experience studies.
+The most recent four year experience study in the General Employee Plan was completed in 2019.
+The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2020:
+The following changes in actuarial assumptions occurred in 2021: